Published: August 12, 2020 | Last Updated: August 28, 2025

 The above is in no way a definitive list.
 When it comes to finding cheap film props for movies, it usually comes down to being creative.

-For instance, if you are building a low budget sci-fi world, you may need to create some props yourselves.
+For instance, if you are building a low-budget sci-fi world, you may need to create some props yourself.

-There’s plenty of online resources that act as step-by-step guides on how to build cool, creative props and costumes.
+There are plenty of online resources that provide step-by-step guides on how to build cool, creative props and costumes.

-If you have a specific vision and aren’t satisfied by what’s available to you, take a little extra time to go deep and see what you can discover.
+If you have a specific vision and aren’t satisfied with what’s available, take a little extra time to go deep and see what you can discover.
 Or even better – hire an art direction team you trust to go forth and help find props to make your film’s world come alive with style and wonder.